 Bettany-Saltikov (2012) advice that data extraction can be one of the most challenging aspects of the methodology, but by using a data extraction tool can be done so in a constant way thus promoting validity.
 Data extraction involves going back to primary articles and highlighting relevant information that will answer the research question (Bettany-Saltikov, 2012).
 This tends to involve extracting data against the PICO (Population, Intervention, Comparison and Outcome) as previously discussed.
 To ensure the process is standardised and to certify the validity of the results it is imperative to use a data extraction form (Bettany-Saltikov, 2012).
-At this stage in the process it is known that the articles selected are relevant to the question and have adhered to the inclusion/exclusion criteria.
-The purpose of the data extraction form is to extract all the information relevant to the impact of a care status on offending behaviour, inclusive of the methods as well as the outcomes (Bettany-Saltikov, 2012).
+At this stage in the process it is known the articles selected are relevant to the question and have adhered to the inclusion/exclusion criteria.

 Quality appraisal is an essential step to ensure the relevance, credibility, ethical rigor and methodological validity of the search results.
-We used Data Extraction and quality appraisal simultaneously and found the combination to be a more systematic and time effective way when reading through the articles.
+We used data extraction and quality appraisal simultaneously and found the combination to be a more systematic and time effective way when reading through the articles.
 We also used Caldwell's (2004) quantitative critical appraisal framework, which consisted of 18 questions, with higher scores attributing to better quality papers.
 Both data extraction and quality appraisal forms allowed thorough examination of studies, in a systematic way that ensured all papers with varying information were treated the same with standardised generic forms.
 It was also helpful to dissect all sections of the paper, not just the methodology and design quality but for example ethical components and background literature which could impact on overall quality.
 When extracting data it was important to become fully immersed in the process (Noyes and Lewin, 2011).
 The extraction forms were created to breakdown all important aspects of quantitative research and assisted in clarifying all component parts e.g. sampling strategy, data collection methods, quality of methods and generalizability.
 At the end of the form a section for 'weight of evidence' was included in terms of graded Relevance and Design which assisted in gaining an overall picture of each paper.
 These were cross referenced against the critical appraisal scores to ensure accurate representation.
-The quality appraisal and data extraction tools used in this study could be found in appendices 1-10 and 1:1-1:10 respectively.
+The quality appraisal and data extraction tools used in this study can be found in appendices 1-10 and 1:1-1:10 respectively.